Fraction (chemistry)

 A fraction in chemistry is a quantity collected from a batch of a substance in a fractionating separation process.
 In such a process, a mixture is separated into fractions, which have compositions that vary according to a gradient.
 A fraction can be defined as a group of chemicals that have similar boiling points.
-A common fractionating process is fractional distillation.
+A common fractionating process is fractional distillation, in which separation is achieved by condensing a vapor over a range of temperatures.
 It is used to produce liquor and various hydrocarbon fuels, such as gasoline, kerosene and diesel.

 A fraction is the product of a fractionating column, a vast chamber designed to separate different substances (such as crude oil) based on their boiling point.

 Fraction could also refer to a description of the composition of a mixture, e.g. mass fraction or mole fraction.

 For a simpler definition a fraction is a part of the fractionating column where a compound with one boiling point can be separated from other compounds with different boiling points.